Interview by Jack Apollo George

-There is an arbitrary boundary drawn up between the real world and its digital reflection.
-In our day to day lives that division has already been eroded.
+An arbitrary boundary is drawn up between the real world and its digital reflection.
+In our day-to-day lives, that division has already been eroded.
 Our friends, families and work exist in both realms.
 Does it matter which one art emanates from?
-Solimán López is an artist and technology enthusiast who explores the social changes brought about by the digital revolution.
-His art is a reflection of a wider social and psychological shift and utilises the language of this new world.
+Solimán López is an artist and technology enthusiast exploring the social changes the digital revolution brought about.
+His art reflects a wider social and psychological shift and utilises the language of this new world.

-Virtual and augmented realities, artificial intelligence and other innovations all allow him to play with and confront the frontiers of contemporary technology.
+Virtual and augmented realities, artificial intelligence and other innovations allow him to play with and confront the frontiers of contemporary technology.
 He is a resident media artist and the I+D director of the Escuela Superior de Arte y Tecnología in Valencia.
-There, his investigations reflect the diversity of his interests, offering workshops on how to understand, interact with and use technologies such as photogrammetry, 3D scanning, 360 degrees video and wearables, among others.
-He is also the founder of the Harddiskmuseum, which imagines what it would mean to build and curate an art museum without it having to exist in the offline world and without it having to contain any physical objects.
+There, his investigations reflect the diversity of his interests, offering workshops on understanding, interacting with and using technologies such as photogrammetry, 3D scanning, 360 degrees video and wearables, among others.
+He is also the founder of the Harddiskmuseum, which imagines what it would mean to build and curate an art museum without it having to exist in the offline world or contain any physical objects.

 Some of his recent projects explore the everyday possibilities offered by the augmented reality of social media.
-By designing and developing his own Instagram filters, Solimán Lopez employs social media not only as a means of promotion but as a place of creation itself.
+By designing and developing his own Instagram filters, Solimán Lopez employs social media as a means of promotion and a place of creation itself.
 He uses the online advertising billboard as the canvas itself.
-Like third millennia make-up art, they offer a second skin, overlaid upon our own.
-Indeed, a recurring theme across his recent work is the notion of skin, something that both encases us from the world and allows us to feel it.
+Like third millennia of make-up artists, they offer a second skin overlaid upon our own.
+Indeed, a recurring theme across his recent work is the notion of skin, which both encases us from the world and allows us to feel it.
 It is a liminal space which can be torn.

 In his mind, these new techniques, especially artificial intelligence, are artistic mediums just like painting or sculpture.
-For artists to embrace that new truth allows them to engage with the most compelling questions of our time.
+For artists to embrace, that new truth allows them to engage with the most compelling questions of our time.
 How far can the human mind rise?
 How far can the human body reach?
-When does a person become more of a machine and when does a machine let a person become more of a person?
+When does a person become more of a machine, and when does a machine let a person become more of a person?

 My interest in art comes from the early stages of my life.
-I was always very curious about how things worked, and specifically how things with some electronic connections are made.
-I used to disassemble many different objects of this nature to see what was inside of them.
-Maybe that was the origin of my curiosity about new technologies.
-Now for me, this kind of research is totally justified by our living through the most important revolution of the history of humankind, the digital one.
+I was always very curious about how things with electronic connections are made.
+I used to disassemble many objects to see what was inside them.
+Maybe that is the origin of my curiosity about new technologies.
+Now for me, this kind of research is totally justified being through the most important revolution in the history of humankind, the digital one.

 For me, Artificial Intelligence is now a technique that has to be accepted by the art community as a medium, just like painting, sculpting or drawing.
 There is no intrinsic difference in the process.
 The artist begins their artwork on an empty canvas (digital) that has to be filled with a technique (code) via a logical and thought-out process (algorithm).

-My response is a big “yes”.
-Artificial Intelligence is now a big machine that has to be fed by clever and innovative ideas so that it can look forwards and grapple with the meaning of humankind and social responsibility.
+Artificial Intelligence is now a big machine that has to be fed with clever and innovative ideas to look forward and grapple with the meaning of humankind and social responsibility.
 Once that is done, we will observe how our society has changed for the better.
 Art is the test bed for all these new features in our communities.
-In art, everything is possible and just as if-if we were in a laboratory, we can make different creative experiments to “see what happens”.
+In art, everything is possible, and just as if-if we were in a laboratory, we can conduct different experiments to “see what happens”.

-The “collection” of artworks based on digital skins have a very strong conceptual basis, where I analyse the relationship between the digital skin and the real one, establishing ways to connect both realities.
-I find it curious how today, the digital skin of these hyper realistic three-dimensional creations, tries to be like a human one, imitating its textures, plasticity, light response and so on.. and how the real skin is imitating the aesthetic of the digital-virtual-artificial one.
+The “collection” of artworks based on digital skins has a solid conceptual basis, where I analyse t.
+Ionship between the digital skin and the real one, establishing ways to connect both realities.
+I find it curious how today, the digital skin of these hyper-realistic three-dimensional creations tries to be like a human one, imitating its textures, plasticity, light response and so on and how the natural skin mimics the aesthetic of the digital-virtual-artificial one.

-From the very beginning of the digital age, artists, designers and creative people in general, have been trying to connect both spaces, the tangible with the untangible.
+From the beginning of the digital age, artists, designers and creative people, in general, have been trying to connect both spaces, tangible and intangible.
 The problem is that we have to think that both are the same.
 There are no differences now between the digital and the analog.

-If I suggest you to imagine a space like a three dimensional one, based on lines and wireframe objects.
-You can do it, achieve this Matrix view, because now is in your imaginary.
-If I ask the same to my grandmother, she will have a lot of problems to make appear that overlay with lines in an already existing space.
-This is for me one of the big transformations in materialism: our own sight.
-If the sight has changed, the rest can change too, because humankind has been doing the same all the history.
-Projecting our vision onto objects and onto the real world.
+If I suggest you imagine a space like a three-dimensional one based on lines and wireframe objects.
+You can achieve this Matrix view because now it is in your imagination.
+However, if I ask the same to my grandmother, she will have a lot of problems making the overlay with lines in an existing space appear.
+This is, for me, one of the significant transformations in materialism: our own sight.
+If the s has changed, the rest can change too because humankind has been doing the same throughout our vision of objects and onto the real world.

 It depends on the general point of view.
-In industry, for sure the machine is collaborating with different skills and tasks.
-This what they are programmed to do.
-We could say that it is like an extension of the industrial revolution where there is a new layer that connects advanced machines with an artificial pilot.
+In industry, the machine is usually collaborating with different skills and tasks.
+This is what they are programmed to do.
+So we could say it is like an extension of the industrial revolution, where a new layer connects advanced machines with an artificial pilot.

-This provides me with unexpected responses to my questions.
-In terms of the evolution of thinking and knowledge, this start point seems to be more interesting than to make a machine think more like a human.
-We already have people to think like people.
+Regarding the evolution of thinking and knowledge, this starting point seems more interesting than making a machine think more like a human.
+We already have people to feel like people.
 The evolution of the machine has a non-predicted ending.
 It is a mystery where they can arrive.
 But for sure, any achievement they do is still because of us.

 What directions do you see taking your work into?

-The basis is nature itself and how it can be integrated into the virtual one.
-The future is complex, the singularity is coming and with it, the biggest ever change to humankind.
-I keep my eyes open all the time, trying to take note of the important discussions in this field.
+The basis is nature and how it can be integrated into the virtual one.
+The future is complex.
+The singularity is coming, and with it, the biggest ever change to humankind.
+I always keep my eyes open, noting the critical discussions in this field.
 My practice has to solve these issues for everyone, not just myself.
 My work will continue to try to tackle all of these emerging questions.

-What is your our chief enemy of creativity?
+What is your chief enemy of creativity?

 You couldn’t live without…

 My own reflections.
-They are my travel partner, my alter ego tied up with the ego of the others.
+They are my travel partner, my alter ego tied up with the ego of others.